aymericbeaumet/run/docs/alternatives.md

 There are other alternatives out there that provide similar solutions to what Run is doing.
 This page attempts at listing some of them and describe how they differ from Run.
-As I majoritivily spend my time using Run I'm obviously biased.
+As I majoritively spend my time using Run I'm obviously biased.
 But this is something I kept in mind when writing this page, and I tried to stay as factual and objective as one can be.